-Municipalities, participating consortiums and other types of municipal entities and/or arrangements, as established by the Puerto Rico Municipal Code, shall submit a proposal for a planning study or specific topic that addresses regional challenges in Puerto Rico.
+Municipalities, participating consortiums, and other types of municipal entities and/or arrangements, as established by the Puerto Rico Municipal Code, shall submit a proposal for a planning study or specific topic that addresses regional challenges in Puerto Rico.
 If the activities area is tied to an immediate unmet need, these groups or consortiums can receive a direct allocation for planning purposes.
 The proposals shall be submitted via email at PlanningCDBG@vivienda.pr.gov and will undergo a thirty to sixty (30-60) days review process.
-During the review process, PRDOH may require additional information from the proposers through documentation or presentations to clear up any topic/criteria deemed inconclusive in the application, such as: goals and objectives, the scope of work or services, etc.
+Proposers' past performance regarding compliance with PRDOH CDBG-DR Planning Programs SRA timeline and performance goals, scope of work and administrative requirements will be considered as part of the evaluation criteria for Regional Municipal Planning Activities proposals.